greg-js/arch-wiki-md-repo/wiki/_content/english/QEMU.md

 **Tip:** See [Network bridge](/index.php/Network_bridge "Network bridge") for information on creating bridge.

-First, copy `/etc/qemu/bridge.conf.sample` to `/etc/qemu/bridge.conf`.
-Now modify `/etc/qemu/bridge.conf` to contain the names of all bridges to be used by QEMU:
+First, create a configuration file containing the names of all bridges to be used by QEMU:

  `/etc/qemu/bridge.conf`
 ```